SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 The design of the HSC is based on pre-existing open source solutions, in particular a software platform called UCloud, which provides middleware software to enable a full federation of services across geographically distributed services for compute and storage.

-UCloud provides the users with digital research environment available at different compute and storage providers.
-It makes it easy to find services, apply for resources, and manage projects.
-UCloud aims to connect end-users with heterogeneous service providers across many different countries.

-With UCloud, you can use your organization’s credentials to log in, apply for access to a super-computer, invite collaborators, upload your dataset, and start your data analysis.
-Its application catalog is large and varied and contains applications of many different types.
-For example, you can run interactive applications such as JupyterLab, RStudio and Visual Studio Code.
-You can create a temporary remote desktop session and run applications such as MATLAB.
-Alternatively, you can even create long running virtual machines running the operating system of your choice.
-Large multi-node batch jobs can even be submitted to an existing Slurm cluster.
-You may even create your own private ephemeral Slurm cluster.

-UCloud is a secure cloud computing platform that comes with built-in monitoring and auditing features.
-Service providers have full control over their data and system.
-UCloud is designed to fit over an existing system and does not dictate how a system should work.
-It helps service providers with user and project management, as well as enforcing quotas and tracking usage.
-This includes showing detailed statistics of usage.
+UCloud provides the users digital research environment tailored to the unique needs of research institutions.
+It serves as a pivotal bridge, effortlessly connecting users with diverse compute and storage providers worldwide.
+Designed to streamline the research process, UCloud simplifies resource discovery, application, and project management.

+Key Features:
+* Unified Access: Utilize organization credentials to access a plethora of services, from supercomputers to storage solutions, all within a unified platform.
+* Versatile Application Catalog: Explore a rich assortment of applications ranging from interactive environments like JupyterLab, RStudio, and Visual Studio Code to heavyweight tools like MATLAB, supported through temporary remote desktop sessions or long-running virtual machines.
+* Flexible Job Submission: Seamlessly submit large-scale batch jobs to existing Slurm clusters or create personalized ephemeral Slurm clusters to meet specific computational requirements.
+* Security and Compliance: Built-in monitoring and auditing functionalities ensure robust security measures, while granting service providers full control over their data and systems.
+* User and Project Management: Streamline administrative tasks with comprehensive user and project management features, including quota enforcement and usage tracking, along with detailed usage statistics.

+UCloud serves as a secure and adaptable cloud computing platform, empowering research institutions to focus on groundbreaking discoveries without being bogged down by administrative complexities.
+With its intuitive interface and powerful capabilities, UCloud redefines the landscape of research computing, fostering collaboration and innovation on a global scale.

 # Approach and principles